GeorgeSapkin/pubsub-store/examples/client-nats-streaming/README.md

 Provider usage example showing using streaming to create and receive created entities over a message bus.

-Assumes NATS instance is exposed on `localhost:4222` without any security and `server-nats-mongo` example is connected to the bus.
+Assumes NATS instance is exposed on `localhost:4222` without any security.

+If `server-nats-mongo` example is connected to the bus, entities will be stored to the database.